Unity-Technologies/MLAPI/Examples/OverridingScenesAndPrefabs/Readme.md

 - Network Prefab: This is the network prefab that you want to override.
 In this example, it is what is used to spawn a server-side player prefab and is what is defined within the `NetworkManagerBootstrapper` component.
 - Network Prefab Override: This is what is used to spawn a player prefab on the client-side.

 At runtime the local `NetworkManager` instance is a client/host or server and will spawn either the ClientPlayer or ServerPlayer prefab.
-The `NetworkPrefabOverrideHandler` does not need to be a `NetworkBehaviour` and sometimes (especially for overriding the player prefab) it is better to handle prefab handlers prior to starting the `NetworkManager`.
+The `NetworkPrefabOverrideHandler` does not need to be a `NetworkBehaviour` and sometimes (especially for overriding the player prefab) it is better to register prefab handlers prior to starting the `NetworkManager`.

 ## Input Controls
 The following is a list of the input controls used in this project: